algorandfoundation/docs/docs/run-a-node/setup/install.md

 # Sync Node with Network
 When a node first starts, it will need to sync with the network.
 This process can take a while as the node is loading up the current ledger and catching up to the rest of the network.
+See the section below a Fast Catchup option.
 The status can be checked by running the following goal command:

 ```
 ./goal node status -d data